sourcegraph/handbook/content/departments/talent/process/opening_a_new_job.md

 - What we're looking for: ask Hiring Manager to write a brief exciting description

 **Step 6**: the Recruiter begins [generating a candidate pool](identifying_candidates.md) by reviewing applications in Greenhouse and Sourcing passive candidates via LinkedIn Recruiter.
 Once eligible candidates are identified, they are moved to the [**interview stage**](./interview_process.md)

+## How to open an internship role
+COMING SOON